Chouffy/chouffy.github.io/notes/languages/Python.md

 for item in [a, b]:         # same with 2 items for item in string:         # same with string - treat is char
 ```

+### Switch

+Does not exist in Python, so needs to use If.

 ### Try